hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/notes_of_class_talks_and_lectures/notes_of_class_talks/734_shri_ramakrishna_the_nations.md

 order that Vedanta may come to everyone, there must be a person who is in sympathy with the present generation.
 This is fulfilled in Shri Ramakrishna.
 So now you should place him before everyone.
-Whether one accepts him as a Sâdhu or an Avatâra does not matter.
+Whether one accepts him as a Sādhu or an Avatāra does not matter.

 He said he would come once more with us.
 Then, I think, he will embrace Videha-Mukti (Absolute Emancipation).
-If you wish to work, you must have such an Ishta-Devatâ, or Guardian Angel, as the Christian nations call it.
+If you wish to work, you must have such an Ishta-Devatā, or Guardian Angel, as the Christian nations call it.
 I sometimes imagine that different nations have different Ishta-Devatas, and these are each trying for supremacy.
 Sometimes I fancy, such an Ishta-Devata becomes powerless to do service to a nation.